Posted: May 5, 2011

 The Search Begins

 Using samples from the tumors he took from his patients, he and his colleagues showed that there was a consistent loss of a segment of chromosome three in the kidney cancers.
 The Human Genome Project did not yet exist, so they had no reference genome to guide them.
-After extensively mapping the area of chromosomal deletion, he had his colleagues came to the realization that if they worked “13 hours a day, six days a week, with the tools we had available to us in the mid 1980s, we could definitely find the cancer gene at this location within 54 ½ years.”
+After extensively mapping the area of chromosomal deletion, he and his colleagues came to the realization that if they worked “13 hours a day, six days a week, with the tools we had available to us in the mid 1980s, we could definitely find the cancer gene at this location within 54 ½ years.”
 It was time for a new approach.

 Dr. Linehan and his colleagues began talking with other scientists about a better way to find his gene.
 Instead of studying unrelated individuals with non-inherited kidney cancer, the colleagues suggested, why not use a shortcut method and study families with a rare, inherited form of kidney cancer?
 It would be easier to find a defective gene that had been passed down to relatives rather than a randomly mutated gene in unrelated individuals.
 And it was possible that this gene also played a role in the common form of non-inherited kidney cancer.